Ekkehard-Schulze/indoor-climate-logger/README.md

 for larger installations, use standard power via a 3-wire connection instead.

-11. The default settings were run on multiple RaspberryPi Pico2Ws using CircuitPython version 9.2.8 for more than 6 month and are therefore tested for stable continuous operation.
+11. The default settings were run on multiple Raspberry Pi Pico 2 W using CircuitPython version 9.2.8 for more than 6 month and are therefore tested for stable continuous operation.
 A variant of the default settings using the DS3231 precision clock instead of NTP time was also tested for more than 6 month.